-Being the first born in a family can cause so much pressure on a person.
-Having your siblings look up to you, being the responsible one, and helping whenever asked can really bring about headache.
-Brenda is a nineteen-year-old girl in my community, and she is the first born in her family.
+Being the firstborn in a family can put so much pressure on a person.
+Having your siblings look up to you, being the responsible one, and helping whenever asked can bring about headaches.
+Brenda is a nineteen-year-old girl in my community, and she is the firstborn in her family.

 Currently, Brenda is not in school because her mother could not afford to pay school fees for her this term.
 Considering her mother has two other children to provide for, Brenda decided to skip school this term so that her younger siblings would be able to attend.
 Brenda’s younger siblings in primary school pay a little more than she would as their needs as children are much more than that of older students.
 When Brenda goes back to school she will be in form one at Mchinji Mission Community Day Secondary School.
 Even though she will be older than most of her classmates due to missing a term, she still aspires to complete her secondary school education and one day become a teacher.
 She would love to teach children the importance of education so that they may be able to fulfil their dreams like she hopes to do someday.

 Brenda is not only an inspiration to me, but also is an amazing role-model for other girls her age.
 I feel honored to know her and plan to continue to encourage her to chase her dreams!